The colors we're going to mostly focus on in photography is the following:

 -Question: How can I get creative with this?

--Answer: Utilize google images, and even instagram on your own time, to research different ways to photograph color and make it POP.
+-Answer: Utilize google images, Pinterest, and even instagram on your own time, to research different ways to photograph color and make it POP.

 Follow these steps to 20 of your images to find a new way of editing.